 For the access bridge installation, once the new aluminized steel type II corrugated pipe has been satisfactorily set in place, the Contractor shall completely backfill same with granular material M.T.O.
 Type "B" O.P.S.S.
 Form 1010 with the following exception.
-The top 305mm (12") of the backfill material for the full top width of the access, and the full top width of the drain or the excavated trench, and any approaches to the north and transitions to the south shall be granular material M.T.O.
+The top 305mm (12") of the backfill material for the full top width of the access, and the full top width of the drain or the excavated trench, and any approaches to the south and transitions to the north shall be granular material M.T.O.
 Type "A" O.P.S.S.
 Form 1010.
-All of the driveway approach areas extending from the Town roadway to the south top of bank of the drain and shall be backfilled with compacted granular material M.T.O.
+All of the driveway approach areas extending from the Town roadway to the north face of the new bridge culvert shall be backfilled with compacted granular material M.T.O.
 Type "A" O.P.S.S.
 Form 1010, but only after all topsoil material has been completely removed and disposed of, and the minimum thickness of this granular material shall be 305mm (12").
 All areas outside of the access driveway shall be backfilled with native material compacted to 96% of Standard Proctor Density and topped with a minimum of 50mm of topsoil and shall be seeded and mulched.